msse-chem-280-2024/msse-chem-280-2024.github.io/day1/group-assignment.md

 # Day 1 - Group Assignment

-For this homework assignment, you will be collaborating with your team on your group repository.
+For this homework assignment, you will be collaborating with the rest of the class on a group repository.

-To start, someone in the group should add a **branch protection rule** to the repository.
-This is available in the "Branches" section in the "Settings" tab for the repository.
-Enable branch protection, then type "main" (for "main" branch) as the "branch name pattern".
-Click "require a pull request before merging" in the next section and save.

-For today, you should interview and create a markdown file that has information about someone else on your team.
-Some questions you might think about…

-- Where is your team member from?
-- Where do they live?
-- What is your favorite food?
-What is your least favorite food?
-- What is one thing the two of you have in common (that isn’t the MSSE program)?
-- Why did they choose the MSSE degree?

-Be creative with your questions, these are only suggestions.
-Create a file that contains an interview of your group mate and submit a pull request.
+Follow the instructions in the [GitHub Collaboration lesson for contributing to a repository](collaboration).

 ### Turning this assignment in
 In order to complete this assignment, you must:
-1. Interview and write about another group member.
-Your post should be at least 250 words.
-Save the file with the group member's first and last name (`lastname_firstname.md`).
-List your name as author at the top of the file, after the title.
+1. Complete the exercise linked above.
-2. Submit your write-up as a pull request to your team's central repository.
+2. Submit pull request to the central repository.
-3. Review a teammate's post.
+3. Review a teammate's pull request.
 When you review, you should leave at least one comment.
+4. Turn your assignments in on bCourses.
+You will turn in the URL of your pull request and review, so your change does not have to be merged yet to be complete.
-4. Have your post approved and merged to the main repo.
+5. Have your pull request approved and merged to the main repo (this can happen after you "turn ).
-5. Turn your assignments in on bCourses.

 ## Group Assignment 1 Rubric